NextronSystems/thor-manual/usage/deployment.rst

 Running THOR from a Network Share
 """""""""""""""""""""""""""""""""

-THOR must reside on the local filesystem of the source system.
+THOR must reside on the local file system of the source system.
 Don’t run it from a mounted network share.
 This could lead to the following error:

 .. code:: bash